We support our people to learn formally and informally, and the result is beneficial for individuals, Council and the community as a whole.

-Topics include presentation skills, report writing, leadership, coaching, project management, Treaty of Waitangi and more.
-Staff also have the opportunity to attend specialised external training courses, seminars and conferences.
+When you work at Council you’ll have the opportunity to attend in-house professional development courses each year.
+Topics include presentation skills, report writing, leadership, coaching, project management, Treaty of Waitangi, Te Reo learning courses and more.
+You’ll also be encouraged to attend specialist external training courses, seminars and conferences.

 Study fees and study leave

-Permanent officers who undertake study appropriate to their employment can apply to be reimbursed a portion of their study fees.
-They can also apply for up to four hours paid study leave per week for the duration of the course of their study.
+Permanent staff who are studying a course relevant to their job can apply to be reimbursed for a portion of their study fees.
+They can also apply for up to four hours’ paid study leave a week for the duration of the course.

-Operations staff are supported to undertake training.
-The Pathways programme encompasses a range of literacy, language, numeracy, leadership and communication courses at different levels.
+The Pathways programme supports our people to complete training, and covers a range of literacy, language, numeracy, leadership and communication courses which can lead to NZQA qualifications.

 Qualifications our people have gained while working at Council